hexops/mach/libs/trimesh2d/README.md

-# mach/trimesh2d - simple polygon triangulation in linear time
+# mach/trimesh2d - simple polygon triangulation

-Converts 'simple' polygons (i.e. no holes) into triangle meshes in linear time using a modern earcut algorithm that works in linear time and has proven correctness.
+Triangulates 'simple' polygons (i.e. no holes) into triangle meshes.

-This is a Zig implementation of the paper:
+This uses inspiration/ideas from the paper:

 > "_[Deterministic Linear Time Constrained Triangulation using Simplified Earcut](https://arxiv.org/abs/2009.04294)_" - Marco Livesu, Gianmarco Cherchi, Riccardo Scateni, Marco Attene, 2020.
 > IEEE Transactions on Visualization and Computer Graphics, 2021. [arXiv:2009.04294](https://arxiv.org/abs/2009.04294)

+Notably, this paper does not consider lateral ears ("we never consider lateral ears in our triangulation algorithm"); and so we found many polygons that failed to triangulate with it due to extremas.
+To correct this, we adjusted the algorithm to clip ears with the smallest produced triangle area first.

 (This repository is a separate copy of the same library in the [main Mach repository](https://github.com/hexops/mach), and is automatically kept in sync, so that anyone can use this library in their own project if they like!)